Proving with Computer Assistance 2IMF15

 The course by week

-year are provided on Canvas.
-This year's course will roughly be the
+recordings of a previous year will provided on Canvas.
+This year's

 Simple Type theory and